matthewrobertson/ress/README.md

 ## Browser support

-Device.js should work in all browsers that support `document.querySelectorAll`.
+The feature detection javascript should work in all browsers that support `document.querySelectorAll`.
 Notably, this excludes IE7.
 If you want it to work in IE7 and below, please include a [polyfill](https://gist.github.com/2724353).